A Business Affair

-A Business Affair is a 1994 romantic comedy film directed by Charlotte Brandström and starring Carole Bouquet.
-Christopher Walken and Jonathan Pryce.
+A Business Affair is a 1994 romantic comedy film directed by Charlotte Brändström and starring Carole Bouquet, Christopher Walken and Jonathan Pryce.
 The film was produced by the United Kingdom in coordination with France, Germany and Spain and much of the film was shot in London.
 On one film poster of the film, Caroline Bouqet is featured with her arms wrapped around Big Ben with the two men beside her.

 Plot

-The film centers on the life of Kate Swallow, and her susceptibility for falling in love with different men.
+The film centers on the life of Kate Swallow, and her susceptibility to falling in love with different men.
 At the beginning of the film, she is in love with a famous writer named Alec Bolton, who dismisses any intentions she has of writing a novel herself as nonsense, strongly discouraging her.
 Later, she falls in love with a man named Vanni Cors, the publisher of the firm for which Alec writes books, and she leaves Alec for Vanni.
-Kate later finds out that Vanni also does not think highly of her writing abilities, yet he had strung her along.
+Kate later finds out that Vanni also does not think highly of her writing abilities, yet he has strung her along.
 Gradually, both men change their attitudes as they vainly struggle to win her affections.

 Walken has a scene where he is able to perform his trademark tango routine.